The Art and Science of Crafting Videography Brand Names

 Step 1: Start with Your Story

-The best videography brands aren’t just names—they’re stories.
-A brand that sounds like a Viking saga (think Odin’s Lens or Stormborn Films) might suggest a bold, cinematic style, although a name like ‘Lazy Tripod Studios’ might reflect a laid-back, documentary-style approach.
+The best videography brands aren’t just names—they’re narratives.
+A brand that sounds like a Viking saga (think Odin’s Lens or Stormborn Films) might suggest a bold, cinematic style, while a name like ‘Lazy Tripod Studios’ might reflect a laid-back, documentary-style approach.

 Ask yourself: